phnam05/SLang/README.markdown

 3. Commit your changes (`git commit -m 'Add some amazing feature'`)
 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

+## 📄 Project Status

+This project was developed as part of a programming languages course assignment.
+SLang demonstrates fundamental concepts in language design including lexical analysis, parsing, and interpretation.
+The interpreter continues to be improved with new features and optimizations.

 ## 🙏 Acknowledgements